 Having scalp pimples/ acne may not be the most noticeable unless you have very short hair.
-I’m not sure if it’s due to weather change or that I haven’t been drying my hair properly prior to sleep but I started developing pimples on my scalp.
+I’m not sure if it’s due to weather change, the effects of hard water or that I haven’t been drying my hair properly prior to sleep but I started developing pimples on my scalp.
 Since it is hidden within the hair, I have been guilty of picking them.
 Before you go on a frenzy of picking the pimples on your scalp, please take a minute to read on.

 What is it?